 Compare many of our streets with themselves 50 years ago, and you might notice something’s gone missing.
 That something is retail, with neighbourhood grocery shops fewer and further between than they once were.

-Supermarkets have reshaped the way we shop.
+Supermarkets have reshaped the way we buy food.
 Time-strapped punters look to them for smashing out a quick shop at minimum cost between finishing work and cooking dinner.
 Hey, convenience is great – we have lives to live.
 Thing is, our shopping habits can have more of an impact on said lives than we might realise.

 Chris Edwards is founder of Good 60, an online platform for local, independent retailers to sell their food and drink.
 He’s driven by the idea that money spent in small businesses is 60-percent more beneficial to the local community then if it were spent at a supermarket.